vasspilka/vasspilka.github.io/_drafts/2025-29-09-the-iesie-development-framework.markdown

 ## The Beautiful Cycle

 What makes IESIE particularly powerful is its cyclical nature.
-The evaluation stage doesn't just close out a project—it sparks new ideas.
+The evaluation stage doesn't just close out a project, it opens up the space so one can see new problems to be solved.
 You discover that users are trying to use your feature in unexpected ways, or that solving one problem revealed three more interesting ones.
 These insights flow right back into ideation, and the cycle begins again.

 This creates a sustainable rhythm for innovation.
-Instead of the exhausting sprint-crash-sprint pattern many startups fall into, you get a steady flow of well-thought-out improvements, each building on the lessons of the last.
+Where each solution gives space to look again into our system and if it's solving the problems it should.

 ## Does It Actually Work?

-At Teacherspace, we've been using IESIE for our last several projects, and it's been helpful.
-We've reduced those energy-draining moments where a completed feature needs to be rebuilt because of miscommunication.
+At Teacherspace, we've started using IESIE for some projects, and it's been helpful.
+It streamlined the communication process, making it easier to evaluate ideas and validate them before committing resources.
 Our developers are happier because they're not constantly dealing with shifting requirements.
 Our product team is more confident because they can see ideas properly validated before committing resources.

 Are we perfect at it?
 Not even close.
 We're still figuring out how to make evaluation more systematic, and sometimes we catch ourselves trying to skip steps when we're excited about an idea.
 But that's the beauty of a framework—it gives you something to improve against.